AVC2-UESTC/WiFiTAD/README.md

 A model aims to handle wifi temporal activity localization

 ## Abstract
-This model tackles wifi temporal activity detectioni task with an end-to-end, anchor-free network.
+This model tackles wifi activity detection task with an end-to-end, anchor-free network.

 ## Getting Started